ahorn/linearizability-checker/README.md

 The `write(1)` happens-before the two remaining `read()` and `write(2)` operations.
-Note that `read()` and `write(2)` happen concurrently because neither finishes before the other.
-Then `H` is linearizable because the operations can be reordered as follows:
+Note that `read()` and `write(2)` happen concurrently because neither finishes before the other starts.
+Then `H` is linearizable because the operations can be reordered as
+follows:

         write(1); write(2); read()